bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 date: 2025-02-28
 ---

-Showing developers how to use your API in their preferred programming language dramatically reduces integration time and friction.
 [Stainless](https://www.stainless.com) transforms your OpenAPI specification into powerful, future proof, and ergonomic SDK client libraries that developers actually want to use.
-By connecting these SDKs with your [Bump.sh](https://bump.sh) API documentation, you create a seamless workflow:
+You can connect these SDKs with your [Bump.sh](https://bump.sh) API documentation to create a seamless workflow:

 1. **SDK Generation**: Your OpenAPI spec becomes the source of truth for generating robust and polished client libraries
 2. **Code Sample Injection**: Each API endpoint in your documentation is enhanced with language-specific implementation examples